 A prerequisite for family reunification is that a family member has an appropriate residence permit.

-Here are two possible cases:
+Here are three possible cases:

 Depending on the above cases, different regulations may be applied: